WebGameLinux/synctool/doc/chapter3.md

 unnecessary, but it may be efficient if you are working with slow network links or a large synctool repository.

+The option `-Z` skips the master node if you have a setup with `manage_master` enabled.
+This is particularly handy for commands like

+    dsh -Z reboot

 3.4 Templates
 -------------